kovacsv/VisualScriptEngine/README.md

 # VisualScriptEngine

-A C++ visual scripting engine designed for embedding.
+A visual scripting engine designed for embedding.
+The engine is written in modern C++ and compiles on several platforms with no external dependencies.
+Some platform dependent user interface utilities are also provided for Windows and MacOS platforms.

 ![VisualScriptEngine](Documentation/Logo/logo_128.png?raw=true "VisualScriptEngine")